-As the peak national body representing regional tourism practitioners in Australia, Australian Regional Tourism is committed to supporting the development of tourism young professionals with particular regard to those working in, and contributing to, regional destinations.
-For many years, ART has conducted the Young Tourism Professional Award Program, which is held annually in conjunction with the Australian Regional Tourism Convention.
-The objectives of the Award are to:
+As the peak national body representing regional tourism practitioners in Australia, Australian Regional Tourism is committed to supporting the development of young tourism professionals with particular regard to those working in, and contributing to, regional destinations.
+For many years, ART has conducted the Young Tourism Professional Award Program, which has since been revitalised and is known as the Emerging Tourism Professional (ETP) Program.
+Held annually in conjunction with the Australian Regional Tourism Convention, the objectives of the program is to:

 - Recognise excellence, achievements and innovations in regional tourism,